 Our Psychology Doctoral Internship Program at Barrow Neurological Institute at Phoenix Children’s offers tracks in pediatric psychology and pediatric neuropsychology training in therapy and assessment with medical inpatients, outpatients with medical and/or psychological concerns, as well as their families.
 Consultation to medical teams is also an important aspect of our training program.
 We are a member of APPIC and the program is accredited by the APA.
 Please contact the APA Office of Program Consultation and Accreditation (OPCA) directly with questions related to our program’s accreditation status.
-The address of the APA Commission on Accreditation is:
+The address of the APA OPCA is:

 750 First Street NE

 Washington, DC 20002

 The psychology internship program is offered by the Department of Psychology, which trains psychology interns as well as psychology postdoctoral residents/fellows, psychology practicum students along with medical residents, psychiatry trainees, and mental health therapy trainees.
 The primary goal of the program is to train interns in the profession-wide competencies needed to be a skilled psychologist working with children, adolescents, emerging adults, and families in a medical setting.
 Additionally, multicultural/diversity issues, ethical practice, interpersonal skills, supervision acumen, integrating science and practice, and professional values and identity are addressed during the training year.
 Interns are required to complete 2,000 hours of training.